robin-rpr/calos/doc/dev.rst

 given to the caller.
 Buildah is happy to get it on the runtime’s standard output.

-:code:`ch-run-oci` provides an OCI compliant state document.
+:code:`clearly run-oci` provides an OCI compliant state document.
 Status :code:`creating` will never be returned, because the create operation is essentially a no-op, and annotations are not supported, so the :code:`annotations` key will never be given.